 Allocating small amounts of funding to a large number of jurisdicitons is also ineffective and not conducive to long-term recovery and planning or mitigating future disaster damage.
 Buying out a few homes in scattered areas will result in "checkerboard" neighborhoods (lack of concentration of buyouts in affected areas) that leaves remaining residents vulnerable to future disasters (and unable to access other disaster recovery resources); strain resources and city services because of the continued need to serve areas that have been partially bought out; and recreate current patterns of vulnerability and flood hazard.
 One million dollars is not enough to fund a significant buyout program that doesn not exacerbate these problems.
+The purpose of GLO's one million dollar floor for buyout programs was to ensure that they would be feasible and effective, it was not a prescription to allocate that amount to any area with a certain level of storm damage.
 Buyout funding needs to be concentrated in areas that have repetitive flood losses that can only be addressed through an organized acquisition program that offers households sufficient money to move to an equivalent home in a safer area.